rdzuo/darker/readme.md

 ## Acknowledgments

-Thanks for the research community for supporting the datasets.
-We are particularly grateful for the UCR/UEA TSC archive provided by University of East Anglia and University of California, Riverside.
+Thanks for the research community for supporting the datasets, particularly grateful for the UCR/UEA TSC archive.

 If you find this code or any of the ideas in the paper useful, please consider citing: